8 Best places to snorkel in cozumel

 Cost $50–$80 USD as part of a multi-stop tour

 El Cielo really just is a shallow sandbar where you can swim or stand up.
 The water here is absurdly clear, so clear it just doesn’t make sense.
 It makes the giant orange cushion sea stars easy to spot without putting your head in the water.
 Truth is, it’s just not really a snorkel spot in my personal opinion, at least not for adults.
-There’s no reef, no coral wall, no eels tucked.
+There’s no reef, no coral wall, no eels tucked into cracks.
 Just starfish, some fish, ultra-white sand, and the occasional ray cruising through.

 On our tours we spread a little bait when we first arrive to attract more rays, which makes the visit more exciting for tourists.
 Check out this video below to show you exactly what it’s like, the rays here are unusually friendly because of how often they’re fed.
 They’ll glide right up to you.
 Max depth across the sandbar is about 18 feet, and most of it is closer to 3 to 4 feet.